 Is there a connection here?
 Have the tight education budget policies of most states, together with ever more lax admissions and graduation standards, finally paid off (for whom?) by producing an ever-increasing swarm of schooled ignoramuses satisfied with the empty paper they regard as a diploma?

 Don’t imagine this is only a public education issue.
 Embarrassments can be found in both parochial and private educational also.
 Buzzwords and shallow thinking are standard fare not only on TV “talk” shows, but in op-ed columns of the “great” newspapers and journals.

 Even many trained scientists, once they wander out of their specialty and into the areas of public policy, economics or ethics, tend to drift back into the cloud of buzzwords they were exposed to during earlier years in their development.

-Come back down to reality by learning how to operationalize the contents of everyday items of contention.
+Get down to practical issues by learning how to operationalize the contents of everyday items of contention.
 See Operationalization

 (You might also want to see these how-to materials: Teaching Disciplined Hypothesis-Formation )